T-Rolle387/T-Rolle387/README.md

 - 👋 Hi, I’m Tiffany Rolle.
-I am currently pursuing a M.S. in computer science at Nova Southeastern University.
+I am Software Engineer pursuing a MS in computer science.
 - 👀 I’m interested in applied artificial intelligence, backend, and full stack software engineering projects.
 - 🌱 I’m currently enrolled in a zero to mastery machine learning bootcamp on Udemy and am working on a used car sales prediction application which I will post upon completion.
 - 💞️ I’m looking to enhance my knowledge of data structures and algorithms and their real world applications.
 I would love to collaborate.